AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> edit breaakpoints

-The breakpoint editor can be accessed from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
-It allows manipulation of different kinds of
+You can access the breakpoint editor from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
+It allows manipulation of various kinds of
-breakpoints: at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.
+breakpoints: those at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.

-You can double-click on any breakpoint in the list to open the corresponding source editor at the right location.
+You can double-click on any breakpoint in the list to open the corresponding source editor at the corresponding location.
 Alternatively, you can select the breakpoint and then click on the :guilabel:`View` button.

 The top area provides an interface to create the different kinds of breakpoints, while the bottom area lists existing breakpoints and their characteristics.

-It is possible to access advanced breakpoint characteristics for a given breakpoint.
-First, select a breakpoint in the list.
-Then, click on the :guilabel:`Advanced` button, which will display a new dialog window.
-You can specify commands to run automatically after a breakpoint is hit, or specify how many times a selected breakpoint will be ignored.
+To access advanced breakpoint characteristics for a given breakpoint, first select the breakpoint from the list.
+Then, click on the :guilabel:`Advanced` button, which displays a new dialog window, where you can specify commands to run automatically after a breakpoint is hit or specify how many times a selected breakpoint will be ignored.
 If running VxWorks AE, you can also change the Scope and Action settings for breakpoints.

 .. image:: bp-advanced.jpg